bakkerme/ai-news-processor/README.md

 AI News Processor is a tool designed to process posts from the `/r/localllama` subreddit, their comments, filter out unworthy posts and email you a summary.
 You will need to provide an LLM accessible via an OpenAI-compatible API and SMTP details for an email service.

-The prompt was built and tested with Qwen2.5 7B Instruct Q8 and Qwen2.5 32B Instruct Q4.
+The prompt was built and tested with Qwen2.5 7B Instruct Q8, Qwen2.5 32B Instruct Q4, and Qwen3 models.

 ## Repository Overview
 - **Directory Structure**:
   - `internal/`: Go service
   - `build/`: Used as part of the Docker container for production.
   - `bench/`: LLM output benchmarking.
+  - `docs/`: Project documentation, including [CI workflows](docs/ci.md).

 ## Configuration